Raleigh Distribution of Assets Attorney

 through mediation or arbitration, we understand that your situation may

 require litigation.
-Our family law attorneys are prepared to help you
+Our family law Attorney are prepared to help you

 pursue a fair division of your property through whatever means are necessary.